spgarulo/first_assignment_cv/CV_assignment_1.md

 ##### Senior Consultant

 > Consultant for local governments in regulatory improvement, especially in topics for doing business improvement.
-I collaborated in the Doing Business in Mexico 2014 and 2016 report, published by the World Bank.
+I collaborated in the Doing Business in Mexico 2014 and 2016 reports, published by the World Bank.
 And I also coordinated projects of digitalization and doing an agenda for regulatory improvement policies implementation.

 > > January 2014 - December 2015 (2 years)